sym3tri/sym3tri.github.com/resume.md

 - Improved code coverage by 20% by using Test Driven Development
 - Setup and maintained Hudson/Jenkins of Continuous Integration server
 - Led project to overhaul large portion of application with a 5x faster more scalable database implementation.
-Migrated 8+ million rows of data, drastically improved usability, resulted in unprecedented perforamnce and praise from users
+Migrated millions of rows of data, drastically improved usability, resulted in unprecedented perforamnce and praise from users
 - Contributed to open source MongoDB C# driver
-- Optimized application performance decreasing response times up to 80% by: discovering bottlenecks in session store, applying database indexes, converting images into Data URIs
+- Optimized application performance decreasing response times up to 80% by: discovering bottlenecks in session store, optimizing database queries, converting images into Data URIs
-- Improved complex search algorithms and optimized databases - resulted in 2x faster respons times and improved accuracy
-- Administration of various servers (database, web, cache, Solr)
+- Helped administrater various servers (database, web, cache, Solr)
 - Provided guidance and mentorship to junior developer
 - Introduced and led bi-weekly architecture meeting - resulted in constructive discussions and numerous product enhancements